 There are over 400 registered student organizations at UD where students can connect with others who have similar interests.
 The Association of Pre-Professional Leaders in Education (APPLE) is one of these organizations where Elementary Teacher Education students promote professional development, outreach, and social networking events in order to build a strong community.

 5. Study abroad

 Students can study abroad on trips led by the School of Education or any other department across campus.
 Most trips are during the optional 5-week winter session in January.
-Elementary Teacher Education students will be traveling to Vienna and Budapest, Hungary in Winter 2014 and previous locations for School of Education trips include Australia, London, India, Ireland, Italy and Spain.
+Elementary Teacher Education students travelled to Vienna and Budapest, Hungary in Winter 2014 and will go to Barcelona and Madrid, Spain in Winter 2015.
 Two UD professors teach two classes to 24-30 students on every trip.

 6. Academic opportunities to prepare for the classroom and graduate school

 Students can engage in experiences to enrich their undergraduate program such as working with a faculty member on a research project, participating in the Dean’s Scholar Program or pursuing an Honors Degree.
 These experiences provide students with the opportunity to explore ideas in-depth that they are passionate about in the field of education.